Family reunification for refugees

 Generally, the reunited person must be in possession of a valid passport or equivalent travel documents.[11]
 As mentioned above, it is contested whether sponsors or family members may apply for financial support.
 Exemptions are only possible if all other criteria for family reunification are fulfilled and if the identity of the person is established.
 The person who wishes to be reunited must apply for the exemption of holding valid travel documents and a decision on whether the exemption will be granted is discretionary.[12]

 According to German law, parents of unaccompanied minors may only be granted a visa if the child is still underage.
-Section 36 para 1 Residence Act does only speak of “parents of a minor” and does not specify the point in time at which the child has to be minor.
-German Courts have previously required the minority at time of the judicial decision, even if the child turns 18 due to a lengthy judicial process.[18]
-This practice has been challenged, however in the context of a CJEU decision of 2018 which clarified that the date of lodging the asylum application, and not the date of entry of the parents, is decisive for the right to family reunification, meaning that family reunification is still possible if the minor turns 18 before the arrival of the parents.[19]
-The Federal Administrative Court has requested a preliminary ruling of the CJEU on the matter in April 2020.[20]
+Section 36 para 1 Residence Act only speaks of “parents of a minor” and does not specify the point in time at which the child has to be a minor.
+German Courts have previously required the minority at the time of the judicial decision, even if the child turns 18 due to a lengthy judicial process.[17]
+This practice has been challenged, however in the context of a CJEU decision of 2018 which clarified that the date of lodging the asylum application, and not the date of entry of the parents, is decisive for the right to family reunification, meaning that family reunification is still possible if the minor turns 18 before the arrival of the parents.[18]
+The Federal Administrative Court requested a preliminary ruling of the CJEU on the matter in April 2020.[19]
 In August 2022 the CJEU strengthened the right to family reunification in its decision.
-The CJEU decided that the child needs to be underage at the time of the application for asylum but not necessarily at the time of their family’s departure.[21]
+The CJEU decided that the child needs to be underage at the time of the application for asylum but not necessarily at the time of their family’s departure.[20]
 This counts for cases where the underaged child is the sponsor as well as for cases where the parent is the sponsor.
-The CJEU has strengthened this position again in January 2024.[22]
-As of August 2022, according to the Federal government, 330 cases were pending at German embassies on the matter and another 250 cases were pending before courts.[23]
-No information for 2024 was available as of April 2024.
+The CJEU strengthened this position again in January 2024.[21]
+As of August 2022, according to the Federal government, 330 cases were pending at German embassies on the matter and another 250 cases were pending before courts.[22]
+As of early 2025, according to the Federal Government, there were 11,057 unaccompanied minors in asylum or asylum litigation proceedings in Germany, with 806 of them under 14 years old.
+The majority of these cases involved minors from Syria and Afghanistan.
+While specific data on pending family reunification cases for unaccompanied minor refugees in German embassies and courts for the year 2024 is not available, it is anticipated that the CJEU’s January 2024 ruling will influence the processing of such cases.
 The Federal government declared that they advised the embassies and Federal states to quickly implement the CJEU’s decision to respond to the backlog of cases.
-The party The Left however criticised that the non-compliance with the CJEU decision of 2018 already lead to wrong decisions causing serious harm and trauma to many families in the last years.[24]
+The party The Left however criticised that the non-compliance with the CJEU decision of 2018 already led to wrong decisions causing serious harm and trauma to many families in the last years.[23]

 One important privilege applies regardless of whether the procedure for family reunification is initiated within the three-month period or at a later date: Spouses of refugees who wish to immigrate to Germany by means of family reunification do not have to prove that they have basic German language skills.[28]